elgopher/batch/README.md

 1. **Load resource** from database. **Resource** is some portion of data such as set of records from relational database, document from Document-oriented database or value from KV store (in Domain-Driven Design terms it is called an [aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html)).
-Lock the entire resource pessimistically or optimistically (by reading version number).
+Lock the entire resource [optimistically](https://www.martinfowler.com/eaaCatalog/optimisticOfflineLock.html) by reading version number.
 2. **Apply change** to data in plain Go
 3. **Save resource** to database.
-Release the pessimistic lock.
-Or run atomic update with version check (optimistic lock).
+Release the lock by running atomic update with version check.

 But such architecture does not scale well if the number of requests for a single resource is very high